 Get to Know…

-What’s something we need to work on?
+What do we need to improve on?

 What’s the biggest impact the church has had on your life?

 The biggest impact was when our son passed away.
 It happened and we had to move on, but it showed me the importance of God and religion, and we had to rely on our faith.
 That was my awakening.
 Norma bought me this cross then that I wear all the time now, no matter what.